ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 -   Using JSON filters: Pandoc converts to AST outputing a JSON representation of it, then any tools can modify this JSON file and provided a modified version to pandoc to convert back to markdown.

-Note that Pandoc does not support executable code chunks.
+Note that Pandoc does not support executable code chunks, as it won't be able to parse executable code chunk as `Codeblock`.

 ### {parseqmd}